 Step 4

 Make the sauce.
-Combine the remaining ingredients except the queso fresco in a skillet and fold in the cooked pasta.
-Serve with crumbled queso fresco on top.
+Combine the remaining ingredients except the queso fresco in a skillet and add the cooked pasta.

 📇 More Vegetable Pasta Dishes For You